-For the past eight years, MossRehab has sent a volunteer corps of rehab therapists, doctors, nurses and supporters to They Will Surf Again, a free, one-day event that gets people with spinal cord injuries into the ocean and riding waves with the help of volunteers and special, adaptive surf boards.
-2019's event took place on Sunday, August 4th in Wildwood, NJ.
+Since 2012, MossRehab has sent a volunteer corps of rehab therapists, doctors, nurses and supporters to They Will Surf Again, a free, one-day event that gets people with spinal cord injuries into the ocean and riding waves with the help of volunteers and special, adaptive surf boards.

 They Will Surf Again is the flagship program of Life Rolls On, a nonprofit that serves as a resource and advocate for young people whose lives have been affected by spinal cord injury.
 Life Rolls On utilizes action sports to push the boundary of possibility for those with spinal cord injuries.
 The public is invited to attend the event, meet volunteers and surfers, and learn about living with disabilities.